 The Cotswolds is home to 85000 people and has one of the lowest population densities in England with less than 300 residents in over half its parishes.
-The Arts Apart from William Morris (whose 'Arts & Crafts Movement' is described above):

-One of England's best known writers, Laurie Lee, hailed from the village of Slad, near Painswick.
-His childhood autobiography, 'Cider with Rosie', is a classic of English 20th century literature.
+One of England’s best-known writers, Laurie Lee, hailed from the village of Slad, near Painswick.
+His childhood autobiography, ‘Cider with Rosie’, is a classic of English 20th-century literature.

 The composer, Ralph Vaughan Williams, was born in the village of Down Ampney, near Cirencester.

 The World War I poet and composer, Ivor Gurney, was from Gloucester.
 The Dymock Poets (Edward Thomas, Rupert Brooke, Robert Frost, Lascelles Abercrombie, John Drinkwater, Wilfrid Gibson) spent a lot of time in Dymock in the west of Gloucestershire The composer, Gustav Holst, was from Cheltenham.
 The poet James Elroy Flecker lived in Cheltenham.
-Nancy Mitford, the authoress, lived in Swinbrook.
-The American artist, John Singer Sargent, worked in Broadway.
-He, together with a mixture of Anglo-American artists and writers, including Henry James, formed the 'Broadway Group'.
+Nancy Mitford, the author, lived in Swinbrook.
+The American artist, John Singer Sargent, worked on Broadway.
+He, together with a mixture of Anglo-American artists and writers, including Henry James, formed the ‘Broadway Group’.
 The Winchcombe Pottery has been highly influential throughout since its foundation In the 1920s.